tsgates/arch-wiki-markdown/wiki/Kdump.md

 Kexec

-Kdump is a standrad Linux mechanism to dump machine memory content on kernel crash.
+Kdump is a standard Linux mechanism to dump machine memory content on kernel crash.
 Kdump is based on Kexec.
 Kdump utilizes two kernels: system kernel and dump capture kernel.
 System kernel is a normal kernel that is booted with special kdump-specific flags.
 We need to tell the